Amnesty UK's Clare Bracey reports on the Chinese government's tentative steps towards removing the death penalty.

 Last November officials from the Supreme People’s Court claimed that new oversight powers had meant that more death sentences were being overturned – implying that there’s has been a decrease in the number of executions.
 Yet, these claims are impossible to verify because data on capital punishment is still a state secret in China.

 China is unlikely to have found its own Samuel Romilly just yet and Amnesty is pressing the Chinese authorities to publish their data on the death penalty and to prove their claim that they are at least starting along the road to abolition.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.